Bankstown: Commercial area

 Bankstown's central business district is clustered around Bankstown railway station.
 The commercial area beside the railway station is known as Bankstown Plaza, while the ethnic diversity of the area has resulted in a host of restaurants, eateries and cafes.

 Bankstown Central, formerly known as Centro Bankstown and previously known as Bankstown Square, is a large shopping centre, immediately to the northeast of the railway station.
 It was first opened in 1966 and has been expanded a number of times.

 Bankstown is the seat of major industry including the aviation, engineering and maintenance at Bankstown Airport.
 Other employers include small industrial operations, the public service and the retail industry.
 The suburb is affected with unusually high unemployment and is subject to a dedicated income management program specifically targeting the problem.

 Transport

 Bankstown railway station is on the Bankstown line of the Sydney Trains network.
 The rail line was built to Belmore in 1895 and then extended to Bankstown in 1909.
 The line was electrified in 1926.
 In 1928, the line was extended westwards from Bankstown to join the Main Suburban railway at Lidcombe and the Main South line to Liverpool.
+The station was semi-closed on 30 September 2024 to allow for the line eastwards which is projected to be completed around December 2026; it will be converted to Sydney Metro standards; the Metro trains will subsequently serve the rebranded Metro North West & Bankstown Line.

 Bankstown is a major bus interchange for a number of bus services.

 The Sydney Metropolitan Airport, more commonly known as Bankstown Airport, was established in 1940 and is constructed on 313 hectares.
 It has three runways, an extensive taxiway and includes a large business park containing over 170 businesses.